-Brother of suspect in killing of kidnapped California family arrested
+Brother of Suspect in Killing of Kidnapped California Family Arrested

 Merced County Sheriff’s deputies late Thursday night booked 41-year-old Alberto Salgado into custody on suspicion of criminal conspiracy, accessory and destroying evidence, according to a department statement.

-He's suspected of taking infant Aroohi Dheri; her parents, Jasleen Kaur, 27, and Jasdeep Singh, 36; and her uncle Amandeep Singh, 39, on Monday morning.
+He’s suspected of taking infant Aroohi Dheri; her parents, Jasleen Kaur, 27, and Jasdeep Singh, 36; and her uncle Amandeep Singh, 39, on the morning of Monday, Oct.
+3.

 Their bodies were found in a nearby farm on Wednesday night.